Passionate Sex: 12 Proven Ways to Reignite Your Spark

 Some couples find it helpful to think of their desires as a menu of what they like, what they’re open to trying, and what they’re not interested in.
 Discussing this menu together removes guesswork and helps you both feel more confident.

-4. Prioritize Emotional Connection Daily
+4. Prioritize Emotional Connection Every Day

 The strongest passionate sex happens between partners who feel emotionally connected.
 This connection doesn’t just happen automatically.
 You need to nurture it through regular quality time, meaningful conversations, and showing you care about each other’s lives.